Tips for conducting an interview remotely

 However, remote interviews have many advantages

 With no geographical restrictions to worry about, you can cast the net wide when seeking out new talent to join your operation.
-If you’ve yet to utilize remote interviews effectively, read on for some essential tips on how to improve the process.
+If you’ve yet to utilize remote interviews effectively, read on for some essential tips and tricks on how to improve the process.

 1. Outline expectations with candidates